Ildaron/Laser_control/README.md

 #### angle of galvanometer mirror practice
 ![alt tag](https://github.com/Ildaron/Laser_control/blob/master/Supplementary%20files/z_practice.bmp "general view")

+#### We need more FPS
+Fos single boards computers  still actual problem with FPS.
+For one object with Jetson was reached the nex result for  Yolov4-tiny model

+Framework                  FPS
+Keras                      4-5
+Darknet                    12-15
+Darknet Tensor RT          24-27
+Darket DeepStream          23-26
+tkDNN                      30-35

 ### Demonstrations
 In this video - a laser (the red point) tries to catch a yellow LED.
 It is an adjusting process but in fact, instead, a yellow LED can be a mosquito, and instead, the red laser can be a powerful laser.
 [![Hardware demonstrations](https://github.com/Ildaron/Laser_control/blob/master/Supplementary%20files/demonstration.bmp)](https://www.youtube.com/watch?v=2BKtM5cxOik)